michaelkolesidis/uncanny-canyon/other/script.md

 ### Head 4

-- When I sleep I have the strangest dreams.
+- When I sleep, I have the strangest dreams.
 Yesterday, I dreamt I was stuck at a deserted area speaking with giant flexible heads.

 - Ninety percent of the texts I produce consist of the same 50 words.